deveix/coding-react-native-interview/README.md

 # Task Components:

-#UI/UX Design:
+### UI/UX Design:

-* Design an engaging and visually appealing user interface with screens for browsing movies, searching, filtering, and viewing movie details.
+- Design an engaging and visually appealing user interface with screens for showing ten movies, with ability to search and filter with a child component for showing some details about the movies when clicked on the row.

-* Implement fluid animations, transitions, and gestures to enhance user interaction and experience.
+- Implement fluid animations, transitions, and gestures to enhance user interaction and experience.

-* Ensure adherence to platform-specific design guidelines for iOS and Android.

-#API Integration:
+### API Integration:

-* Integrate with multiple APIs (e.g., TMDb API for movie data, YouTube API for trailers, OpenWeatherMap API for weather information related to movie locations).
+- Integrate with a API(you can use TMDb API for movie data)

-* Implement complex endpoints for fetching movie lists based on various criteria (e.g., genre, release year, popularity) and retrieving detailed movie information.

-#State Management:
+### State Management:

-* Utilize advanced state management techniques, such as Redux t, to handle asynchronous actions, side effects, and complex data flows.
+- Utilize state management to handle asynchronous actions, side effects.

-* Implement caching and synchronization strategies to optimize data fetching and minimize network requests.
+- Implement caching and synchronization strategies to optimize data fetching and minimize network requests.

-#Navigation:

-* Implement a sophisticated navigation system using React Navigation with nested navigators, custom transitions, and deep linking.

-* Include tab navigation for different sections of the app (e.g., Home, Discover, Favorites) and stack navigation for navigating between screens within each section.

-#Directions & Location-based Features:

-* Enable users to get directions to movie theaters using Google Maps directions API.
+### Navigation:

+- Implement React Navigation with a drawer navigation to navigate between two screens, one home and the second movie list view.
+You can show what you like on the home screen.

-#Performance Optimization:
+### Performance Optimization:

-* Optimize app performance by profiling and optimizing critical paths, reducing memory usage, and minimizing UI thread blocking.

-* Implement image caching and lazy loading techniques to enhance loading times and scrolling performance.
+- Implement image caching and lazy loading techniques to enhance loading times and scrolling performance.

 # Good Luck!